 13. Via dei Fori Imperiali & Roman Fora

 The walk down Mussolini’s Via dei Fori Imperiali was literally a walk through the Roman Forums.
 I was captivated by the active archaeological excavations and reconstructions on both sides of the 4-lane roadway, yet I could not help but wonder what undiscovered historical treasures lay beneath our feet as we proceeded toward Rome’s most famous site.

 And suddenly, there we were . . . , and Rome’s most iconic structure did not disappoint!

 The mere opportunity to tour the Colosseum is special, but what made our visit a truly rare experience was 1) not having to wait in line, 2) a privileged entrance with access to the underground and 3rd tier in addition to the arena level, and 3) a personal tour guide all prearranged by LivItaly Tours.

 We emerged from the Colosseum, strolled past the Arch of Constantine, and viewed the Palatine from afar.
 But time was slipping away, and there was one more stop on my personal itinerary.
-We said our goodbyes, and as my friends headed to the gelato shop, I set out alone following Rachel’s map to my final destination of the day.
+We said our goodbyes, and as my friends headed to the gelato shop, I set out alone following Rachel’s map to the final destination in my quest to see Rome in a day.

 15. Vatican City & St. Peter’s Basilica